 The content on this website/blog is for informational purposes only and is not intended to be a substitute for medical advice, diagnosis or treatment.
 Kate Lee Nutrition makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.
 This site is not intended for diagnosis, including information regarding which drugs or treatment that may be appropriate for you.

-Kate Lee Nutrition holds some information about you.
+If you sign up as a client, Kate Lee Nutrition holds some information about you.
 This document outlines how that information is used, who we may share that information with and how we keep it secure.
 This notice does not provide exhaustive detail.
 However, we are happy to provide any additional information or explanation needed.
-Any requests for this should be sent to firstname.lastname@example.org.We keep our Privacy Notice under regular review.
-This Privacy Notice was last reviewed in December 2020.
+Any requests for this should be sent to firstname.lastname@example.org.
+We keep our Privacy Notice under regular review.
+This Privacy Notice was last reviewed in December 2021.

 1) What We Do

 Kate Lee Nutrition provides nutritional therapy services to clients to improve their health through diet and lifestyle interventions.
 We focus on preventative healthcare, the optimisation of physical and mental health and chronic health conditions.
-Through nutritional therapy consultations, dietary and lifestyle analysis and biochemical testing, workshops and educational seminars, we aim to understand the underlying causes of your health issues which we will seek to address through personalised dietary therapy, nutraceutical prescription (supplements) and lifestyle advice.
+Through nutritional therapy consultations, dietary and lifestyle analysis, we aim to understand the underlying causes of your health issues which we will seek to address through personalised dietary therapy, nutraceutical prescription (supplements) and lifestyle advice.
 Other activities may include workshops, educational seminars and guided shopping trips.

 2) How We Obtain Your Personal Data